Effective date: 8 October 2020

 1.6 Support.
 Any general requests for customer support should be addressed at email@example.com; technical support can be requested at firstname.lastname@example.org.

 1.7 Artists’ authorization.
-The users are responsible for obtaining all necessary authorisations, certificates, undergoing verifications, and acquiring professional liability insurance policies enabling them to use COMMON TIME, book the Sessions, and use and provide services through COMMON TIME.
+The users are responsible for obtaining all necessary authorisations, certificates, undergoing verifications, and acquiring professional liability insurance policies enabling them to use COMMON TIME, book the Lessons, and use and provide services through COMMON TIME.

 1.8 Privacy and other relevant terms.
 The documents that include important provisions regarding your use of COMMON TIME and should be read and interpreted together with these Terms are: